 The Brittany is a relatively popular dog breed, who finds himself between the 20th and 30th most popular dog breed in America.
 Depending on where you live, you probably won’t have to travel too far to find a responsible breeder.
 A great place to start your search for a high-quality breeder is on the AKC’s Brittany breeder page.
 The average price for a Brittany pup from a responsible breeder will cost anywhere between $1,000 to $1,250.

 When it comes to the breed, you will want to ask the breeder if the pups are Brittany Spaniels (the French line) or Brittanys (the American line).
 Brittanys are understandably more common in America than the Spaniel type.
 Although their personalities are similar, there are subtle differences.
 American Brittanys are slightly taller, faster, and more independent than Brittany Spaniels, who are smaller and work more closely with their master.

 It’s important to work with a good quality breeder who does everything in their power to produce healthy puppies.
 Signs of a good quality breeder include having years of provable experience, a professional website, and being knowledgeable and honest about what to expect.
 They will ask you questions about your lifestyle and make you feel welcome.
 As well as insisting that you meet the pups in person.
 Always do your research before making any commitments.

-You also need to remember that the initial puppy price is not the only cost to factor into your budget.
-You need to think about setting up your home and buying beds, crates, collars, and high fences!
+You also must remember that the initial puppy price is not the only cost to factor into your budget.
+You must consider setting up your home and buying beds, crates, collars, and high fences.
 There are also ongoing costs for his whole lifetime, including high-quality food, medical expenses, and boarding if you need it.
-The Brittany is not the most expensive dog breed to care for, but like all dogs, they are not cheap either!
+The Brittany is not the most expensive dog breed to care for, but like all dogs, they are not cheap either/

 Rescues & Shelters